anngroong/podcasts/content/episode/325-rafael-ishkhanyan-political-prisoners-in-armenia-hate-speech-laws-samvel-vardanyan-narek-malyan-armen-grigorian.md

 * Former head of National Security Service suggested Grigoryan's year-long freedom without crime should have prevented his detention.

 **Questions**:
 * What can you tell us about this case?
 * What selective prosecution or double standards can you point to?

-Alright, we’ll leave it there for today!
-Thank you Rafael, we look forward to further conversations.

 # Wrap-up